calibrate_lens: Calibrate lens

 Note

-If we imagine the fisheye image as an analog clock, it is possible to calibrate 3 o'clock by attaching the camera to the tripod in landscape mode while leaving the quarter-circle at the lens's right side.
-To calibrate 9 o'clock, it will be necessary to rotate the camera to put the quarter-circle at the lens's left side.
-To calibrate 12 and 6 o'clock, it will be necessary to do the same but with the camera in portrait mode.
-If several directions are sampled with this procedure, a character vector of length greater than one in which each element is a path to a CSV files could be provided as the path_to_csv argument.
+To calibrate different directions, think of the fisheye image as an analog clock.
+To calibrate 3 o'clock, attach the camera to the tripod in landscape mode while leaving the quarter-circle at the lens's right side.
+To calibrate 9 o'clock, rotate the camera to put the quarter-circle at the lens's left side.
+To calibrate 12 and 6 o'clock, do the same but with the camera in portrait mode.

 References